tamago-labs/legato-finance/README.md

 ![Untitled Diagram-Page-3 drawio](https://github.com/pisuthd/legato-finance/assets/18402217/504e017b-8e00-415f-9824-a37ac4c71256)

-If the APR remains fixed until the vault matures, all SUI tokens in the reward pool will cover all the future yield that has been minted as PT earlier.
+If the APY remains fixed until the vault matures, all SUI tokens in the reward pool will cover all the future yield that has been minted as PT earlier.
 However, this scenario is unlikely.
 To sustain the reward supply with dynamic yield, we'll depend on the yield token, which will be explained in the next section.

 ### Marketplace